Long Island City High School: Background

-The former principal, William Bassell, has won the Americans for the Arts award and several other awards for this support of the arts in education.
-He has opened the new LIC building, replacing the original building on 41st Avenue and 28th Street (see Newcomer High School) which has 2 large gyms, a dance studio, a custom made culinary cooking kitchen for cooking classes, and an Olympic sized swimming pool.
+The former principal, William Bassell, has opened the new LIC building, replacing the original building on 41st Avenue and 28th Street (see Newcomer High School) which has 2 large gyms, a dance studio, a custom made culinary cooking kitchen for cooking classes, and an Olympic sized swimming pool.
 The current principal, Vivian Selenikas, was a network leader for the NYCDOE before returning to LICHS, where she had been an assistant principal years before.

 Long Island City High School has over a dozen AP Classes, Opera and Orchestra, Dance and Theater, Visual Arts, and over eight Foreign Languages.
 It also has over 20 multicultural and interdisciplinary clubs, over 20 sports teams and a growing ARISTA (National Honor Society) chapter.
 The gymnastics program has won multiple citywide championships.
 Graduates have won football and baseball scholarships, as well as invitations to join major league baseball.

 Army Junior Reserve Officers' Training Corp.

 The High School includes an Army Junior Reserve Officers' Training Corps Program (JROTC).

 The BullDog Battalion, JROTC Program, was first established in 2002.

 The School's Army JROTC, "Bulldog Battalion" drill team, Sons of Liberty & Daughters of Liberty, are both National High School level Champions in the National High School Drill Team Championships.
 The JROTC was able to achieve an honor unit with distinction award and has since held that achievement.

 The Drill Team has been invited to many events such as, escorting Mayor Bloomberg during his term and Color Guard for New York Giants football games in the past.
 The most notable event they participated in was in 2008.
 The Sons of Liberty & Daughters of Liberty drill teams, both teams were chosen over every school in the nation by Ashanti to perform with her and Ja Rule on Good Morning America.